 Nothing great or lasting is achieved overnight, focus on your NSVs (non-scale victories) too, which is something that isn't necessarily on your goal list, but something worth celebrating.
 The surest way to fall short of your goal is to make your goal unachievable.

-It is not realistic to vow to NEVER eat chocolate again and you're setting yourself up for failure.
+It is not realistic to vow to NEVER eat chocolate again because you're setting yourself up for failure.
 Instead, aim for something a little more attainable, like your beloved chocolate is now your treat meal instead of your everyday meal.

 Write down the things you want to achieve and write down the steps you need to achieve them.
 Doesn't matter what it is, write it down, make a plan and stick to it.